Recently, I presented work on the topic of “unlearning,” which addressed many issues, including our fixation with “problem-solving.”

 This brings me back to my educator friend.

-Problem-solving, while solid as a method, as a mindset, it diminishes us as learners, thinkers, and creators by reinforcing reactiveness and normative ideals, which clutch fixed views in our interdependent, changing, and complex world.
+While solid as a method, problem-solving as a mindset diminishes us as learners, thinkers, and creators.
+Problem-solving reinforces reactiveness and normative ideals, which clutch fixed views in our interdependent, changing, and complex world.

 Reading Time: 8-min, Digest Time: 16-min